Code-Institute-Submissions/doggie-dining/README.md

 **Strategy Plane**

-* I thought of what the web page should consist of and how to make it user friendly and easy to navigate through.
+* I thought of what the web page should consist of and how to make it user-friendly and easy to navigate through.

 **Scope Plane**